ika-rwth-aachen/RoadGeneration/variation/README.md

 Template File
 ---------------
 The variation tool takes a template file as an input which extends the syntax of the road-generation library input scheme.
 Additionally a `<vars> ... </vars>` tag declares variables that will be drawn from a random distribution.
-The variables are provided in a `<vars> ... </vars>` tag and use attributes to define the distribution from whiche these variables will be drawn.
+The variables are provided in a `<var> ... </var>` tag and use attributes to define the distribution from whiche these variables will be drawn.
 The random variables can then be referenced in the description of the road network.

 ```xml
 <vars>